Dere Archetypes

 The first term

 The pattern began with tsundere.
-By the account compiled on Wikipedia and in fan histories, the word was first used on 29 August 2002, when a poster on the Japanese forum Ayashii World described the character Ayu from the visual novel Kimi ga Nozomu Eien (Rumbling Hearts) as "tsuntsunderedere."
-The phrase migrated to the forum 2channel and was clipped to "tsundere" by the end of 2002 on its adult-game board.
+By the account compiled on Wikipedia and traced in fan and language histories such as Tofugu, the word was first used on 29 August 2002, when a poster on the anonymous Japanese message board Ayashii World praised the character Ayu from the 2001 visual novel Kimi ga Nozomu Eien (Rumbling Hearts, by the studio âge), calling her personality "tsuntsun deredere."
+The phrase spread within Ayashii World and, by the end of that year, was being clipped to "tsundere" on the eroge (adult-game) board of the larger forum 2channel.

 A productive suffix

 Once "tsundere" existed, "-dere" became a productive ending: fans coined kuudere, dandere, deredere, yandere and many rarer variants by attaching a new prefix to the same root.
-The vocabulary moved from forums into mainstream otaku life.
+The vocabulary moved from niche boards into mainstream otaku life.
 A maid café named Nagomi in Akihabara began hosting tsundere-themed events in 2006, a sign of how thoroughly the term had been absorbed.

 An older idea